atiq-cs/old-scripts/README.md

 **Details on Specific Scripts**
-Look at history paper document instead.
+Look at paper document instead for files history.